 Yes, you heard it correctly.
 Teaching your daughter about savings will benefit both of you.
 She’ll learn life long principles and you’ll save more in your OWN retirement. #Intergenerationalwealth baby!

 How do you get her started?

-1. Start a savings account for her.
-Keep it simple and fee “free”.
+1. Open a fee-free savings account.
+This step helps her start thinking long term to save money from holiday gifts and birthday presents.
+Make sure you find an account that is free for kids.
 Talk to someone in your local savings bank.
 Check out credit unions.
 Try online banks.
 Or do a quick google search “Savings accounts for kids”.

 2. Make a game of it.
 This is the trick.
 If you make it painful, she won’t play.
+Human nature keeps us motivated when things are fun and can you can win prizes.
 But if you make a game of it, she’ll look for ways to win.
-How do you do that?

-1. Match whatever money she saves from her allowance.
+Match whatever money she saves from her allowance or earns from gifts.

-And here are a few resources if you really want to dive in.
+Here are a few other resources if you really want to dive in.

 Use it to your advantage!

 - I know you are busy.
 But make sure you have checked your own benefits package and you are having automatic payroll deductions with your retirement accounts at work.

 - Don’t stress if you haven’t started already.
 Today is a new day and every dollar will add up.